RenanMacielLuna/banking-transactions-api/README.md

 http://localhost:8080/swagger-ui/index.html
 ```

 Before you test the API.
-Go to ```applivation.properties``` file to see the H2 login credentials, in case you would like
+Go to ```application.properties``` file to see the H2 login credentials, in case you would like
 to perform queries in the DB.